Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

 Thermocouple types
 ------------------

-Different thermocouple types use different types of metals for there wires.
+Different thermocouple types use different types of metals for their wires.
 Optimally the connector uses the same type of metal.

 By default the Bricklet comes with a K-type mini thermocouple